ruthenium044/EasyStates/README.md

 by Ruta Sapokaite

-A simple simulation of a shape made of a bunch of separate objects.
+A simple simulation of a shape made from a bunch of separate objects.
 Functionality of the design patterns used can be tested out with GUI buttons

 - [x] Sigleton for the object pool in ObjectPool.cs as SetInstance() function to have one instance of the object pool that is acessable from everywhere
 - [x] Object pool in ObjectPool.cs that supplies objects to JelluObject class